Updated as of 7/27/2020.

 2) How far along is CBITD in the process of building a new vessel?

 Naval architects, Elliot Bay Design Group (EBDG), were hired through a competitive process to manage the design process and, ultimately, propose a new vessel design for the Board’s consideration.
 As of June 2020, EBDG is approximately 30% through the design process and will now proceed to final design.

 3) How is the new vessel being paid for?

-With the help of the Federal Transit Administration (FTA), the State of Maine, the City of Portland and PACTS, CBITD has secured the approximately $11.2M in funds needed to design and construct one new Peaks Island ferry with an innovative diesel-electric hybrid propulsion system.
-With the support of Senators Collins and King, $6M of this funding came from the FTA’s Passenger Ferry Grant Program.
-CBITD competed with passenger ferries nationwide in 2017 to win this competitive grant, receiving the highest award in the country.
-The remaining $5.2M in funding comes from a combination of FTA urban formula funds, U.S. Department of Transportation Maritime Environmental and Technical Assistance (META) Program funds, and funding from the Maine Department of Transportation and the City of Portland.
+With the help of the Federal Transit Administration (FTA), the State of Maine, the City of Portland and PACTS, CBITD has secured the approximately $15.2M in funds needed to design and construct one new Peaks Island ferry with an innovative diesel-electric hybrid propulsion system.
+With the support of Senators Collins and King, $9.2M of this funding came from the FTA’s Passenger Ferry Grant Program.
+CBITD competed with passenger ferries nationwide in 2017 and 2020 to win this competitive grant funding.
+The remaining $6M in funding comes from a combination of FTA urban formula funds, U.S. Department of Transportation Maritime Environmental and Technical Assistance (META) Program funds, and funding from the Maine Department of Transportation and the City of Portland.

 4) How much has already been spent on the new vessel?

 CBITD has, as of February 2020, awarded one contract in the amount of $774,269.97 as part of the new vessel design to the naval architect firm EBDG for services related to the design of the new vessel.
 Following the Board’s approval of preliminary design on June 25, 2020, EBDG has been authorized to complete the final design and develop final plans and specifications to be used to advertise for a shipyard to construct the vessel.